jctanner/rhoai-hacking/experiments/multimode-gateway/src/odh-gateway/README.md

 ## Security Considerations

-- The gateway currently does not implement authentication or authorization
-- SSL/TLS termination should be handled by an ingress controller or load balancer
+- **OIDC Authentication**: When enabled, provides enterprise-grade authentication via OpenID Connect
+- **Secure Cookies**: ID tokens are stored in HTTP-only, secure cookies with appropriate SameSite policies
+- **CSRF Protection**: State parameter validation prevents cross-site request forgery attacks
+- **Token Validation**: ID tokens are verified against the OIDC provider's public keys
+- **SSL/TLS**: Should be used in production environments (especially important with OIDC cookies)
-- Network policies should be used to restrict access to upstream services
+- **Network policies**: Should be used to restrict access to upstream services
+- **Secret Management**: OIDC client secrets should be stored securely (e.g., Kubernetes secrets)
-- Configuration files may contain sensitive upstream URLs and should be protected accordingly
+- **Configuration Protection**: Configuration files may contain sensitive upstream URLs and should be protected accordingly

 ## Future Enhancements